 In addition to optimal medical care, children and adolescents with severe and life-threatening disorders require special psychological support in order to regain full health.
 For this purpose, a psychosocial center is integrated into the childrens hospital.
 Here, psychologists and teachers work closely together with the treating physicians of the pediatric oncology clinic.
 Special courses such as speech-, feeding- or behavioural training support the little children to be reintegrated into normal life after completion of their treatment.
 This work is stimulated by the experience gained through a scientific project that focuses on the quality of life of children and adolescents with cancer.

-These achievements have only become possible through the continuous support by the parents initiative Elterninitative Kinderkrebsklinik e.V., which over the last more than 25 years has contributed significant donations.
-These have allowed for installing for modern medical equipment in the Clinic of Pediatric Oncology, Haematology and Immunology and support of various scientific projects.
+These achievements have only become possible through several donations from multiple organisations.
+These have allowed installing modern medical equipment in the Clinic of Pediatric Oncology, Haematology and Immunology and support of various scientific projects.

 Research and education

 The optimization of stem cell transplantation therapy is considered one of the most important advances in the clinical management of childhood leukemia.
 The role of thermochemotherapy on the treatment of refractory or recurrent abdominal and pelvic tumors has been evaluated in a clinical research project funded by the German Cancer Aid, and thermochemotherapy has now been integrated as a complimentary part of multimodal therapy.
 Currently, the research also focuses on the development of tumor vaccines and immune modulatory drugs that shall induce a specific immune response.